mykelalvis/FATESRD/Other/fate-core-SRD.md

 It's easy to fall into the default mode of using the opposition as a direct means to get in the PCs' way, drawing them into a series of conflict scenes until someone is defeated.

 However, keep in mind that the NPCs can create advantages just like the PCs can.
-Feel free to use opposition characters to create scenes that aren't necessarily about stopping the PCs from achieving a goal, but scouting out information about them and stacking up free invocations.
+Feel free to use opposition characters to create scenes that aren't necessarily about stopping the PCs from achieving a goal, but scouting out information about them and stacking up [[free invocation]]s.
 Let your bad guys and the PCs have tea together and then bring out the [[Empathy]] rolls.
 Or instead of having that fight scene take place in the dark alley, let your NPCs show up, gauge the PCs' abilities, and then flee.

 Likewise, keep in mind that your NPCs have a home turf advantage in conflicts if the PCs go to them in order to resolve something.
-So, when you're setting up situation aspects, you can pre-load the NPC with some free invocations if it's reasonable that they've had time to place those aspects.
+So, when you're setting up situation aspects, you can pre-load the NPC with some [[free invocation]]s if it's reasonable that they've had time to place those aspects.
 Use this trick in good faith, though—two or three such aspects is probably pushing the limit.

 ##### Change Venues of Conflict